net-lisias-ksp/Principia/Concepts.md

    This is useful for performing rendezvous, since the target vessel doesn't move (see our [guide on rendezvous](https://github.com/mockingbirdnest/Principia/wiki/A-guide-to-performing-low-orbit-rendezvous/3bb254e1378bcba1c014a5990eec15c3ae5eb17d) for more).
 The points of closest approach to the target vessel and the nodes where your trajectory intersects the orbital plane of the target vessel are displayed on your prediction and flight plan.

-Some these reference frames fix the centre of a celestial body.
+Some of these reference frames fix the centre of a celestial body.
 Since that body is fixed, the closest approaches (periapsides) and furthest separations (apoapsides) between the vessel and that body are visible on the trajectory, and are labelled with the Pe and Ap markers; the speed in the frame and the altitude are shown.

 Displaying the trajectory in a reference frame that fixes the centre of a body allows you to check (visually, as well as with the apsis markers) that you don't enter the atmosphere or (horror!) crash on the surface.
 If a periapsis is below the mean surface (0 m altitude) of the celestial body, it is shown as an orange impact marker.
 No such warning is shown if the periapsis is merely inside the atmosphere or inside a mountain, so check the altitude!